The Holdovers: Plot

-In January, when school resumes, Hunham is summoned to Woodrup's office; Angus's mother and stepfather are there.
-They tell Hunham that Angus is not allowed to see his father and that a snowglobe Angus gave to him led to a violent outburst.
+In January 1971, when school resumes, Hunham is summoned to Woodrup's office, to respond to a complaint from Angus's mother and stepfather.
+They say that Angus is not allowed to see his father and that a snowglobe Angus had given him led to a violent incident at the hospital.
 Angus's mother and stepfather threaten to withdraw Angus from Barton and send him to a military academy.
-However, Hunham defends Angus and blames himself, lying that he persuaded Angus to visit his father.
-Woodrup allows Angus to remain at Barton while firing Hunham; Hunham steals expensive cognac from Woodrup's office as he leaves.
+Hunham defends Angus and blames himself, claiming that the visit was his idea.
+Woodrup allows Angus to remain at Barton while firing Hunham, who steals expensive cognac from Woodrup's office as he leaves.

-Mary, who has come to better terms with Curtis's death, gives Hunham a notebook for the monograph he wants to write.
-Hunham and Angus share a farewell.
+Mary, trying to come to terms with Curtis's death, gives Hunham a notebook for the monograph he wants to write.
+Hunham and Angus share a heartfelt handshake as they say goodbye to each other.
 In his car, Hunham takes a sip of the cognac, spits it out toward the school, and drives away.